 This was the first taste of real failure DiMaggio had ever encountered in big league ball.
 Nevertheless, it seemed to inspire him to be even better, and to author one of the greatest seasons the game has ever seen.

-In 1941, Joe DiMaggio hit safely in 56 consecutive games, beating the Yankee record of 29; the modern record of 40; and the all-time MLB mark of 44.
-When that stretch ended, Joe unleashed another one, taking his hit streak to 73 of 74 ballgames.
+In 1941, Joe DiMaggio hit safely in 56 consecutive games, beating the Yankee record of 29, the modern record of 40, and the all-time MLB mark of 44.
+When that stretch ended, Joe unleashed another one, hitting safely in 73 of 74 ballgames.

 “DiMaggio’s remarkable achievement lies in whatever he did to extend his success well beyond the reasonable expectations of random models that have governed every other streak or lump in the history of baseball.